yaelatletl/-godot-gj-api-h/README.md

 3. Copy the "gamejolt_api_v2" to that folder
 4. In the project settings, head to the "Plugins" tab and activate the plugin by changing its state from "Inactive" to "Active"
 5. Yay, you've installed the plugin!
+6. Inside gamejolt plugin folder there's a file with certificates.
+Append them to "Project Settings/Network/SSL/Certificates" to allow comunication with API via HTTPS.

 **Plugin's output**